Obaloluwa123/Foodlife/README.md

 1.I created a fridge, where users can search for ingredients from the API with ingredient search autocomplete.
 This is the API endpoint I used for the ingredients autocomplete "https://api.spoonacular.com/food/ingredients/autocomplete?apiKey=%s" and "https://api.spoonacular.com/recipes/findByIngredients/{id}ingredientWidget.json?apiKey=%s" for the ingredient search from the API.
 Then, the user can click on any of the suggestions, which is added to the Fridge Fragment, user can also swipe to delete ingredients.
 The ingredients are then saved to BAck4App database and used it to display recommended recipes from the API with the **fetchRecipesByIngredients()** method in the RecipeExploreFragment.

-2. I saved users previously liked recipes to room database.
-Then, I created a method called **querySimilarCuisinesRecipe()**, then I got the previouly saved favorite recipes, then I filtered the recipes based on type and three different cuisines which are Italian, American, and Chinese cuisines.
-For the breakfast category, I did the same, but I created the **queryPreviouslyLikedRecipe()** for it and I displayed recommended breakfast recipes.
+2. I used Nested recyclerview, so I had a recyclerview with horizontal scrolling in the main recyclerview that supports vertical scrolling because I displayed recommendations for five categories.
+Then, I saved users previously liked recipes to room database and I created a method called **querySimilarCuisinesRecipe()**, which is the method that gets the favorite recipes saved in the databse and calls similar recipes from the API.
+Also,  I filtered the recipes based on type,cuisine and to include certain ingredients, then I displayed three different cuisines which are Italian, American, and Chinese cuisines, and the breakfast category from the meal type.

 **Mobile (iOS & Android) / Web App Requirements